Stephen A. Baldi

 Farmers Restaurant Group

 Talented, enthusiastic, dedicated, approachable… just some of the attributes that best describe Paris.
-When Paris was working as General Manager for us, she brought her “A” game to every shift every time.
-We are lucky to have her now offering support to our human resources and operations teams across all our restaurants.
+As General Manager for us, she brings her “A” game to every shift every time.
+Paris steadily delivers exceptional hospitality and achieves excellence for our team and for our business.

 Paris has a remarkable ease with people, staff, and guests alike, showing up time and again with her can-do attitude, great work ethic, and exceptional relationship-building talent.
 She has proven skill at creating a safe, healthy, and equitable work environment and a stable, committed team.